 Scroll to Continue

 There’s always something happening on Maui.
 Attending one of the Magic Isle’s lively festivals is a great way to experience its diverse cultural heritage, sample its local cuisine and take in some rousing musical performances.

-Foodies will also love the Maui Onion Festival (May) and the long-running Kapalua Wine & Food Festival (June), a prestigious culinary event replete with internationally renowned winemakers, legendary sommeliers and top chefs.
-The Hawaii Food & Wine Festival (October) takes place on three islands including Maui, and features wine tastings, cooking demos and more.
+Foodies will also love the East Maui Taro Festival (April) and the long-running Kapalua Wine & Food Festival (June), a prestigious culinary event replete with internationally renowned winemakers, legendary sommeliers and top chefs.
+The Hawaiʻi Food & Wine Festival (October) takes place on three islands including Maui, and features wine tastings, cooking demos and more.